timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 - horizontal autoscaling of controller according to load
   - HPA on queue duration (SLI 1)
 - evaluate coordination on object movements
+-->

 ## Discussion

+- work is well distributed across instances
+- req. \ref{req:constant} Constant Overhead
   - external sharder setup doesn't need much more resources to sustain the same load
   - however, responsibility is distributed -> more instances can be added to increase the load capacity
+- req. \ref{req:scale-out} Incremental Scale-Out
   - proven that controllers are horizontal scalable now!